hieuvp/learning-python/data-science/pandas-basics/README.md

 - axes `/ˈæk.siːz/`
   plural of axis `/ˈæksɪs/`

+- analogous `/əˈnæləɡəs/` adjective analogous (to/with something) similar in some way to another thing or situation and therefore able to be compared with it tương tự

+- matrices `/ˈmeɪtrɪsiːz/`
+  plural of matrix `/ˈmeɪtrɪks/`

-- Two-dimensional size-mutable,
+> Two-dimensional size-mutable,
-  potentially heterogeneous tabular data structure with labeled axes (rows and columns).
+> potentially heterogeneous tabular data structure with labeled axes (rows and columns).
-  Arithmetic operations align on both row and column labels.
+> Arithmetic operations align on both row and column labels.
-  Can be thought of as a dict-like container for Series objects.
+> Can be thought of as a dict-like container for Series objects.
-  The primary `pandas` data structure.
+> The primary `pandas` data structure.

 - So, the **Series** is the data structure for a single column of a **DataFrame**, not only conceptually, but literally,